BiGCAT-UM/INTOXICOM_Workshop_1/paper/paper.md

 The AOP FIP is based on the work done by AOP-Wiki.
 For example, metadata used by the AOP-Wiki include an identifier, a title, a contact point, and a license.
-For the interoperability, ontologies like PROV-O [@Sahoo2013], Cell Ontology [@Diehl2016], and UBERION <https://uberon.github.io/> were discussed.
+For the interoperability, ontologies like PROV-O [@Sahoo2013], Cell Ontology [@Diehl2016], and UBERON <https://uberon.github.io/> were discussed.

 ### Toxicogenomics FIP